Kristine Crabb: Personal life

 Crabb lives and works in inner-city Auckland, New Zealand.
 She has three children with the artist Andrew Barber.

 Early life

 Crabb was born in the rural Waikato town of Matamata on 10 October 1978.
 She was born to Noeline and Jefferson Crabb, with two older siblings.

 Crabb was raised on a farm next door to her paternal grandmother Gloria Crabb (née Stansel).
 Crabb has often noted that her grandmother was a great inspiration for her life and work.
-An aviatrix, Gloria Crabb was the second woman to fly the Tasman after Jean Batton.
+An aviator, Gloria Crabb was the second woman to fly the Tasman after Jean Batton.
 She was also a motorcyclist and a Labour voter.

-Crabb attended high school in Hamilton and started making clothes as a teenager "as a way of communicating and showing that you’re free."
+Crabb attended high school in Hamilton and started making clothes as a teenager "as a way of communicating and showing that you're free."
 In 1996 she commenced study at Whanganui Polytechnic and graduated in 2000.